MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ---
 # Using the Microsoft Edge Add-ons API

 The Microsoft Edge Add-ons API provides a set of REST endpoints for programmatically publishing updates to add-ons submitted to the Microsoft Edge Add-ons website.
 You can use these REST endpoints to automate the process of uploading and publishing add-ons to the Microsoft Edge Add-ons website.
-You'll use the **Publish API** page at Partner Center to use these endpoints.
+You'll use the **Publish API** page at Partner Center to work with these endpoints.

 To submit suggestions and feedback, enter an [Issue about the Add-ons API](https://github.com/MicrosoftDocs/edge-developer/issues/new?title=[Add-ons%20API]).